amajji/real-time-human-detection-tracking-system/README.md

 ## :chart_with_upwards_trend: Demontration

-In this section, we are going to demonstrate a walkthrough on building and deployment of a Real-time Human Detection camera using Yolov5 model and Arduino UNO.
+In this section, we are going to demonstrate a walkthrough on building and deployment of a Real-time Human Detection and tracking system using Yolov5 model and Arduino UNO.
 We can split this project into two parts :
 - Software part : Before deploying the model on the Arduino board, we built a Fastapi webapp using HTML, CSS and JS.
 For the Client / Server connection we used the WebSocket protocol to send the real time yolov5's output as a streaming video.
-Bellow is the the home page of the webapp, as we can see, there are two main options :
+Bellow is the the home page of the webapp.
+As we can see, there are two main options :

 <p align="center">